 As long as we're on the subject of effectiveness, it should be noted that condoms are also highly effective in preventing transmission of HIV and a number of other STIs (sexually transmitted infections).
 Studies done on heterosexual sero-discordant couples — where one partner is HIV-positive and the other HIV-negative — show that HIV was transmitted in zero to two percent of couples who correctly and consistently used male condoms for both vaginal and anal sex.
 With typical use, the HIV transmission rate increased to between 10 and 15 percent.
 While condoms can also reduce the risk of other STIs, but their exact effectiveness is harder to determine.

 Practice is the best way to learn to use condoms correctly.
-You/your partner may want to try using condoms during (mutual or solo) masturbation — there'll be less pressure and anxiety than during sex, so it may be easier to get the hang of the steps.
+For tips for using condoms consistently and correctly, check out How to use a condom properly — Avoid breakage and slippage! in the Go Ask Alice! archive.
+You or your partner may also want to try using condoms during (mutual or solo) masturbation — there'll be less pressure and anxiety than during sex, so it may be easier to get the hang of the steps.
 For more tips on condom use, check out the Related Q&As.Alice!